 Bashair Ahmed, Executive Director

-Executive Director of Shabaka and Research Associate at the University of Sussex she has over eighteen years of experience in research, advocacy and programme management.
-Bashair has worked with several UN and international organisations including Human Rights Watch, the Norwegian Refugee Council and the United Nations Office for Humanitarian Affairs (UNOCHA).
+Executive Director of Shabaka and Research Associate at the University of Sussex she has over eighteen years of experience in research, advocacy and program management.
+Bashair has worked with several UN and international organizations including Human Rights Watch, the Norwegian Refugee Council and the United Nations Office for Humanitarian Affairs (UNOCHA).
 She has a PhD in Migration Studies from the University of Sussex.